edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-06-13-advantages-of-elearning.md

 ---
-title: 12 Absolutely Amazing Advantages Of eLearning For Your Employees
+title: 12 Of The Biggest Benefits Of eLearning For Employees
 permalink: /blog/advantages-of-elearning/
 author:
-  name: Nikki VanRy
+  name: Corey Bleich
 image: blog/2017/2017-06-13-hero-advantages-of-elearning.jpg
 excerpt: Saving money and employee time?
-These are only two of the many advantages of eLearning for your workforce.
+These are only two of the many benefits of eLearning for your workforce.
+Read on to learn more.
 ---

-We love some good alliteration around here, but especially when it comes to the absolutely amazing advantages of eLearning programs for your employees.
-Not only does eLearning save your company money, as compared to instructor-led training, it also boosts employee morale and better fits the needs of your global company.
-Here's how.
+Not only does eLearning save your company money compared to instructor-led training, it does so much more.
+If you're making a business case for eLearning development, these are the major benefits of eLearning for your employees and company:

+1. Saves your company money
+2. Reduces learning time
+3. Better employee retention for most training topics
+4. Just-in-time accessibility for worldwide employees
+5. Provides employees with ongoing access to key resources
+6. Guarantees a risk-free environment for your employees
+7. Allows for global collaboration
+8. Fits your employee's flexible lifestyles
+9. Scalable for any number of employees
+10. Provides your employees, and managers, with timely feedback
+11. Ensures training consistency and standardization
+12. Reduces your company's environmental impact

+Let's look at these advantages of eLearning in more detail.

 ##  1. Saves your company money